 Castle Cornet has stood guard over the town for 800 years.
 Once cut off by the tide, it now provides a spectacular backdrop to the town as well as staging theatre productions and musical events.
 St Peter Port's centrepiece is its beautiful church, which is believed to be the closest church to a pub in the British Isles.
 If you want to learn more about the island's history, head to the Guernsey Tapestry at the Gallery in St James Concert Hall, wander through the beautiful Candie Gardens or explore Hauteville House, home to French writer Victor Hugo.
 If you would rather just take it easy, explore the boutique shopping, then sit back and relax with a coffee or bite to eat and watch the world go by.

 At the top of town is Candie Gardens.
 Once the formal gardens of a private home, they are now open for the public to enjoy and house the Guernsey Museum & Art Gallery.
 The tearoom has lovely views over the town and across to neighbouring islands.
 Castle Cornet has been at the forefront of the island's history for hundreds of years and there are five museums inside its walls to explore.

 La Vallette Underground Military Museum covers all aspects of Guernsey's military history.
-It is situated on a 19th century promenade south of St Peter Port, alongside the Victorian Bathing Pools and The Guernsey Aquarium.
+It is situated at the south of St Peter Port, alongside the Victorian Bathing Pools and The Guernsey Aquarium.
 The Old Victorian Shop in Cornet Street acts as a historic shop and museum, which highlights islanders home life of the past.
 The street weaves up to the top of Tower Hill, an area of town steeped in folklore and tales of witches and ghosts.

-If you want to uncover more about St Peter Port's hidden past, Accredited Guides are available to take you on a variety of guided walks or pick up a copy of our Map of St Peter Port, with five trails taking you to different areas of the town.
+If you want to uncover more about St Peter Port's hidden past, Accredited Guides are available to take you on a variety of guided walks or pick up a copy of our Map of St Peter Port from the Guernsey Information Centre, with five trails taking you to different areas of the town.